 Gloucestershire Wheels for All

 The adapted bikes mean that anybody aged five to 95 can take part – whether they have a sensory, physical or learning disability.
-The sessions are also great for those with mental health issues including dementia, as well as anyone who needs to gain confidence, lose weight or start an exercise programme.
+The sessions are also great for those with mental health conditions, including dementia, as well as anyone who needs to gain confidence, lose weight or start an exercise programme.

 ‘The joy on people’s faces is wonderful to see.
 The sense of freedom participants experience means they can’t wait to have another go and as soon as one session is over, they ask when the next one will be.’ — Mary Clare Faulkner, Project Lead, Gloucestershire Wheels for All.